Are Cockapoos Healthy?

 - Urinating excessively

 - Jaundice—a yellow tinge to the skin, gums, and conjunctiva surrounding the eyes

 - Lethargy and increased sleeping

-Epilepsy is a neurological disorder that causes seizures and can be inherited by some Cockapoos and Poodles.
+Another one of the cockapoo health problems is a neurological disorder that causes seizures and can be inherited by some Cockapoos and Poodles.
 Epilepsy is estimated to affect about 0.75 per cent of all dogs and is treatable with medication.

-Seizures are characterized by:
+Seizures are characterized by the following:

 - Loss of consciousness